elasticpath/html5-reference-storefront/documentation/introduction.md

 Cortex API is Elastic Path's powerful [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) e-commerce API.
 The API can surface up data from any e-commerce backend system in a RESTful manner.

-To learn more about Cortex API, see [api-cortex-developers.docs.elasticpath.com](http://api-cortex-developers.docs.elasticpath.com)
+To learn more about Cortex API, see our [Developer Portal](http://touchpoint-developers.elasticpath.com/).

 ![Cortex]({{ site.baseurl }}/documentation/img/cortex-page-diagram.png)